w5xd/ASW12V/README.md

 When connected to the station remotely using WriteLog, I need a way to control the switches from the shack PC.
 This device is a USB controlled solid state multi-channel DC switch.
-While its named "12V" it can safely switch up to about 28VDC and at up to about 3A.
+While its named "12V" it can safely switch up to about 40V AC or DC, and at up to about 3A.
+The remainder of this document uses "12V" to describe the power supply, even though the PCB is more capable.

 In the absence of
 control commands over its USB input,